South Africa mine protests hit top world platinum firm

 "All they know is to put the money in their pockets," said another Amplats protester, who called himself Mr. Anonymous.

-Shares in Amplats, which had largely avoided the labour unrest this year that has hammered rivals Impala Platinum and Lonmin, fell 4.6 percent.
+Shares in Amplats, which had largely avoided the labor unrest this year that has hammered rivals Impala Platinum and Lonmin, fell 4.6 percent.

 Anglo American, which owns 80 percent of Amplats, shed 3 percent in early trade although later recouped most of those losses.